numerous-com/numerous-widgets/docs/README.md

 Welcome to the widgets project.

-The project consists of widgets in Python apps, as well as python libraries for app state management and running tasks.
+The project consists of widgets for use in Python apps, as well as python libraries for app state management and long running tasks.

 To install the python package, run: